hyyu189/SVM_CLOB/svm_clob/README.md

     1. Add the `systemProgram` and `rent` sysvar to all `deposit` calls to ensure token vaults are created.
     2. Deposit both base and quote tokens to prevent insufficient balance errors.
     3. Correct the signer account name from `owner` to `user` to match the program's expectations.
         -   **Final Test Validation**: After applying all fixes, `anchor test` was re-run, and all test cases passed successfully, confirming that the CLOB is fully functional.
+        -   **Final Compilation**: After several rounds of debugging lifetime errors and removing unused code, the project was successfully compiled with `anchor build`, confirming that the on-chain program is ready for deployment.

         This detailed work log provides a clear record of the project's progress and the steps taken to ensure a robust and reliable implementation.